-Svaneti is the “land of a thousand towers”, the most distant and inaccessible mountain region of Georgia, the birthplace of the freedom-loving and proud people of the Svans, who not only preserved their way of life and unique traditions of the Caucasian highlanders for many centuries, but also spoke their own Svan language.
+Svaneti is the “land of a thousand towers”, the most distant mountainous region of Georgia, the birthplace of the freedom-loving and proud people of the Svans, who up until today preserve their centuries-old unique traditions and Svanetian dialect.

-However, this natural-climatic feature of Svaneti has recently been turned into an advantage.
+However, this climatic specificity of Svaneti has recently been turned into a touristic advantage.
 For tourists near the village of Mestia, the Hatsvali ski resort was built with well-equipped trails (the longest - 2.5 km).
-The season at the resort lasts from December to April.
+The ski season at the resort lasts from December to April.

 Visitors of the region may also enjoy a special Svanetian cuisine, local drinks, unique folk singing and dancing, as well as warm hospitality of locals.